GreatScot Senior Member Joined: 17 Oct 2009 Posts: 12 Location: Montreal, Canada Expertise: I like coffee

 Second, forget the thermometor, especially as mounted through the cup as shown.
 The beans need to rotate and keep moving, and the thermometer as shown is counterproductive, inhibits rotation, can cause burning of non-moving beans.

 Third, as far as the overheating problem goes (a thermostat will stop the roast), this is easily corrected as there are two things you need to do at some point:

 A couple of screws and you can easy take the popper apart.
 Hint: the switch will pry out with a screwdriver, the cord clamp can be squeezed with a pliers and pullled out.
 Easier done than described.
 Now you can pull out the assembly and remove the cup - use a flat bladed screwdriver from the outside of the cup to pry the slots just a bit more open - doesn't have to be much, this will allow better air flow into the cup.

 Second you will find a thermostat - mine was a little "puck" strapped to the side of the cup - simply remove the strap, clip the wires (and reattach with a wire nut), push the wires down so they won't touch the hot cup when it's running.
 The other type of thermostat looks like a strip of metal with a contact inside.
 In either case the thermostat has two wires connected to it - just remove, clip and reattach them to remove the thermostat from the circuit.

 Now you have good airflow and no thermostat to stop the roast - perfect!
-BTW, you really don't need the cover unless you are roasting inside - not recommended as the air popper blows a lot of air and some chaff will be blown around the room.
-Not to mention the cheepo plastic cover will - I repeat - will deform from the heat.
+BTW, you really don't need the cover unless you are roasting inside - the cheepo plastic cover will - I repeat - will deform from the heat.
 You don't need a cover - just roast outside with an extension cord - no worries.

 johnnewby Senior Member Joined: 27 Apr 2013 Posts: 1 Location: oregon Expertise: I love coffee